 Server Administration Guidelines

-As an Application Administrator of a virtual or physical server in the Texas State University data center, you and the Technology Resources Core Systems team have specific responsibilities and must work together to maintain a safe and secure environment for the university and its data.
+As an Application Administrator of a virtual or physical server in the Texas State University data center (whether on-premise or cloud), you and the Technology Resources Systems Administration Team have specific responsibilities and must work together to maintain a safe and secure environment for the university and its data.
 You are also responsible for ensuring that external vendors and contractors follow these guidelines.

 State Laws and University Policies